IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

            )
 ```

-Now add a function to infer coefficients for the CPU costing function from
+Now add a function to infer coefficients for the CPU costing function
+from benchmarking data.
+In the case of `cubeInteger` we assume that
-benchmarking data.
-We have assumed that the time taken will be linear in the
-size of the argument of the function:
+the time taken will be linear in the size of the argument of the
+function:

 ```
     cubeIntegerModel <- {